-INSTRUCTOR NOTE: Distribute the Goal-Setting Worksheet and the Spending Plan Worksheet Handouts.
+INSTRUCTOR NOTE: Review the Spending Plan Worksheet Handout.

-We'll start by looking at your personal spending plan or budget, which you can update using the Spending Plan Worksheet Handout.
+We'll start by looking at your personal spending plan or budget, which you can update using the Spending Plan Worksheet Handout provided.

 Remember, a good spending plan helps you manage your money, plan for your financial goals, and prepare for emergencies.
 Here are four tips financial experts suggest could help you get started on your new journey.
 These four steps are also listed on your checklist.